If you have answered yes to all of the above questions, the aggregated small energy users method

 Section 11 of the method also requires that specific information is included in a project application before the project can be considered eligible.
 You should ensure you refer to this section and provide all the required information in your application.

 The small energy users must be divided into two groups:

 A project involves offering goods and services to the small energy users treatment group, such as households and small businesses, to help them reduce their consumption of grid electricity and natural gas.
 Goods and services offered could include:

-Advice on defining the populations to include in your project, including how to determine the required size, can be found in the full method guide.
+Advice on defining the populations to include in your project, including how to determine the required size, can be found in the

 The method includes three different sub-methods for calculating abatement, each with different data requirements.
 You must decide which sub-method you will use before the initial selection for any populations in the project.